Learn and study general biblical subjects with a Bible quiz.

 The Romans used the crucifixion style of capital punishment to inflict a slow, painful, and humiliating death on the worst of criminals.

-Jesus was nailed to a cross by the Roman soldiers on the authority of the priests.
+The Roman soldiers nailed Jesus to a cross between two criminals on the authority of the priests.

 Matthew 27:32-27